dejourford/rename_files_script/README.md

 -Python

 ## Scenario
 The parent folder has a large amount of child folders each containing a .snort file.
-Write a Python script that loops through each folder and appends .pcag to the end of the name to convert it from a .snort file to a .pcag file that Wireshark can read/open.
+Write a Python script that loops through each folder and appends .pcag to the end of the name to convert it from a .snort file to a .pcap file that Wireshark can read/open.

 ## Files Included
 | File | Description |